 For surface water systems, the percent water demand equation is carried out using monthly estimates.
-The maximum Percent Water Demand for all months is then used to categorize the surface water quantity potential for stress into one of three levels; Significant (>50%), Moderate (20% to 50%) or Low (<20%).
+The maximum Percent Water Demand for all months is then used to categorize the surface water quantity potential for stress into one of three levels; Significant (>50 percent), Moderate (20 percent to 50 percent) or Low (<20 percent).